Hans Niemann: 2024

 Later that month, Niemann started the "Hans Niemann Against The World" event on GMHans.com.
 The event saw Niemann match up against several top-50 players, including Anish Giri, Nikita Vitiugov, and Étienne Bacrot, facing each of them in their respective FIDE countries (The Netherlands, England, and France).
 Each match consisted of six classical and rapid games and twelve blitz games.
 For match points, wins in the classical portion were worth three points, wins in the rapid games were worth two points, and wins in the blitz games were worth one point.
-Niemann defeated Giri 24-18 winning 3½-2½ in classical, tying 3–3 in rapid, and winning 7½-4½ in blitz.
-He subsequently defeated Vitiugov 25-12.
+Niemann defeated Giri, 24–18, winning 3½–2½ in classical, tying 3–3 in rapid, and winning 7½–4½ in blitz.
+He subsequently defeated Vitiugov, 25–12.
 He scored victories in all three formats, going 8–5 in classical, 8–4 in rapid, and 9–3 in blitz.
-He finally defeated Bacrot 27-12, winning the classical portion 4½-1½, tying the rapid portion 3-3, and winning the blitz portion 9-3.
+He finally defeated Bacrot, 27–12, winning the classical portion 4½–1½, tying the rapid portion 3–3, and winning the blitz portion, 9–3.
 As a result of his victories in the event, Niemann gained 22 rating points and entered the top 20 in the world in classical.

-From August to September, Niemann participated in the Speed Chess Championship, defeating grandmaster Maxime Vachier-Lagrave in the first round 12½-11½.
-He then defeated grandmaster Wesley So in the second round 13-10.
+From August to September, Niemann participated in the Speed Chess Championship, defeating grandmaster Maxime Vachier-Lagrave in the first round, 12½–11½.
+He then defeated grandmaster Wesley So in the second round, 13–10.
 As a result, Niemann was slated to face Magnus Carlsen in the semifinals.
 The match was highly anticipated, with Niemann expressing a desire to take revenge on Carlsen for allegedly defaming him.
-In the end, Carlsen defeated Niemann 17½-12½, taking an early lead in the 5+1 format before drawing Niemann in the 3+1 and 1+1 formats.
-Niemann then played against Hikaru Nakamura in the consolation match, losing 21-9.
+In the end, Carlsen defeated Niemann 17½–12½, taking an early lead in the 5+1 format before drawing Niemann in the 3+1 and 1+1 formats.
+Niemann then played against Hikaru Nakamura in the consolation match, losing, 21–9.

 Niemann finished the World Rapid Chess Championship 2024 with a score of 8½/13, defeating Hikaru Nakamura in the last round.
-He finished 6th in the Swiss-system tournament of World Blitz Chess Championship 2024, qualifying for the knockout stage, in which he lost to Magnus Carlsen in the quarterfinals.
+He ranked 6th in a 10-way tie for the first place in the Swiss-system tournament of World Blitz Chess Championship 2024, qualifying for the knockout stage, in which he lost, 2½–1½ to Magnus Carlsen in the quarterfinals.
 In the 10th round he was paired with Daniil Dubov, who missed the game, claiming that he got to his hotel room and fell asleep in the 15 minutes between rounds.